“I Feel So Bad!”

 - At least 70% of skill-building activities participants will self-report learning new ideas or skills.

-Having measureable outcomes is what giving organizations like the Walters Family Foundation love to see.
+Having measurable outcomes is what giving organizations like the Walters Family Foundation love to see.
 Clearly the real goal is to give young people a skill set to better cope with life and its challenges BEFORE they get beat down either emotionally or physically.
 Ophelia’s Place has developed a true prevention program, BUT is also there for those who have nowhere else to turn.

 The inside is composed of a variety of different rooms.
 Some are setup like classrooms for teaching a variety of subjects.
 They help the girls achieve academic success as well as provide self-confidence building exercises through the creation of art.